Ingeodev/app_ciudadana_backend/README.md

 | /        | GET    | getDependencies        | Get all the dependencies to submit a pqrsdf |

 ##### _GET_ list dependencies (MOBILE)
-\(\<Your_Host\>/api/mobile/v1/notifications/dependencies/\) llows mobile users to list all the dependencies for PQRSs.
+\(\<Your_Host\>/api/mobile/v1/notifications/dependencies/\) Allows mobile users to list all the dependencies for PQRSs.
 This requests accepts pagination, although it is optional.
 The unpaginated request returns up to 500 dependencies.
 It receives the following query parameters:

 | **Name**       |      **Type**      | **Required** | **Description**             |
 | -------------- | :----------------: | :----------: | --------------------------- |